PaimaStudios/tower-defense-backend/utils/README.md

 <h1 align="center">
-  Catapult Utils
+  Utils
 </h1>
 <p align="center">
-Small library which contains constants and types which other parts of the Catapult backend rely upon.
+Small library which contains constants and types which other parts of the backend rely upon.
 </p>